josevitor555/josevitor555/README.md

 ---

 ### Featured Projects
-- [if_mais](https://github.com/josevitor555/if_mais.git) — Projeto ativo, integrando front-end e back-end com atenção a UX e funcionalidade.
+- [if_mais](https://github.com/josevitor555/if_mais.git) — Active project integrating front-end and back-end with attention to UX and functionality.
-- [black_thunder](https://github.com/josevitor555/black_thunder.git) — Aplicação com identidade visual forte, foco em branding e engenharia de interface-usuário.
+- [black_thunder](https://github.com/josevitor555/black_thunder.git) — Application with strong visual identity, focused on branding and interface engineering.
-- [Portfolio Pessoal](https://josevitor-portfolio.onrender.com/) — Website pessoal, construído do zero, combinando estratégia, design e código.
+- [Personal Portfolio](https://josevitor-portfolio.onrender.com/) — Website built from scratch, combining strategy, design, and code.

 ---

 ### About Me
-In 2019 I began my professional journey in technology, initially focusing on front-end development and web design.
-Since then I have accumulated broad experience beyond HTML and CSS.
-After completing high school in 2023, I enrolled in the Systems Analysis and Development undergraduate program in 2024 — a significant step in both my academic and professional development.
+I began my professional journey in technology in 2019, initially focusing on front-end development and web design.
+Since then, I have accumulated broad experience extending well beyond HTML and CSS.
+After completing high school in 2023, I enrolled in the Systems Analysis and Development undergraduate program in 2024 — a significant step in my academic and professional evolution.

-Along the way I adopted **Python** and now regularly use the **Django** framework for robust web application development.
-I have also engaged deeply with front-end tooling (such as Vite and Tailwind CSS), developed a foundation in branding and visual identity to craft strategic and visually engaging websites, and acquired practical skills in **MySQL** while expanding into **MongoDB** at university.
-Currently, my objective is to advance in **React.js**, **Next.js** and **TypeScript**, strengthening my capacity to build modern web applications.
+Along the way, I adopted **Python** and currently use the **Django** framework for developing robust web applications.
+I have also delved deeply into front-end tooling (such as **Vite** and **Tailwind CSS**), developed a strong foundation in **branding** and **visual identity** to craft strategic and visually engaging websites, and built practical skills in **MySQL**, expanding into **MongoDB** at university.

-Additionally, I have developed strong proficiency in **MySQL**, **MongoDB**, and **Supabase**, leveraging three distinct database technologies in my workflow.
+Currently, I focus on advancing my expertise in **React.js**, **Next.js**, and **TypeScript** to enhance my capability in building modern, scalable web applications.
+I also maintain strong proficiency in **MySQL**, **MongoDB**, and **Supabase**, integrating three distinct database technologies in my workflow.

 ---